garinevans/RainJS/readme.md

 In RainJS, droplets are the individual elements that make up the layout

-The first parameter `parent` is the parent element to add the "droplets" too, the second `data` is the array of data you want to render.
+The first parameter `parent` is the parent element to which the "droplets" are added.

+The second parameter `data` is the array of data you want to render.
 Here's the default format:

     var data = [
         { image: {src: "images/cats/cat3.png", height: 267, alt: "test" }, description: "Lorem ipsum dolor sit amet" }`